Introduction: Sustainable IT Monitoring & Grid Signals

 Introduction

 In 2024, data centers accounted for 1.5% of global electricity consumption (crypto excluded).
-Data transmission networks accounted for roughly the same part.
-Combined, this represents one-fifth of the US electricity generation in 2024.
-It shows that the rise of electricity consumption today is not only true for data centers but extends to all IT infrastructure and services.
+Data transmission networks accounted for roughly the same share.
+Combined, this amounts to one-fifth of the US electricity generation in 2024.
+It shows that the significant contribution of IT to global electricity demand today does not only come from data centers, but extends to all IT infrastructure and services.

 This electricity demand is significantly increasing.
 In the US, the expansion of data centres has been one of the main drivers of electricity demand growth over the last year and is projected to account for half of electricity demand growth between now and 2030.
 Data centers could account for one-third of the electricity demand in Ireland next year.
 As the electricity demand of data centers is set to double by 2030, it will exceed heavy industries' electricity consumption in some parts of the world.

 FinOps and GreenOps are known for being complementary, making operations more efficient and sustainable, reducing at the same time operating costs and emissions.
-By more closely monitoring your IT electricity consumption and emissions, your company and your clients leverage both financial and sustainability benefits.
+With a more granular monitoring of IT electricity consumption and emissions, your company and your clients leverage both financial and sustainability benefits.

 In Today’s lesson